 From the Song period 宋 (960-1279) on there was a clear difference between Directorate students and the more general government students.
 During the Ming 明 (1368-1644) and Qing 清 (1644-1911) periods the term shengyuan was used for students who had passed all levels of examinations up to that of the prefectural level.
 They were also called with the old designation "cultivated talents" (xiucai 秀才).
 As long as they had not passed the provincial examination (xiangshi 鄉試), students had no more rights than commoners.

 In 1369 Emperor Taizu 明太祖 (r.
 1368-1398) ordered that each first-class prefecture (fu 府) care for the scholarships of 40 students, each second-class prefecture (zhou 州) for 30, and each district (xian 縣) for 20 students.
 Each of them was granted a monthly allowance of 6 dou 斗 (see weights and measures) of grain.
 Another term to refer to this "multitude" of low-level students (zhusheng 諸生) was "salaried students" (linsheng 廩生, linshansheng 廩膳生, linshan shengyuan 廩膳生員).

 In places where the number of scholarships surpassed the regulated quota, such additional students were called zengsheng 增生 (i.e. zengguang shengyuan 增廣生員).
 They obtained a place in a school, but no allowance.
 Further increases of scholarship places (and likewise no monthly allowance) were given to "appended students" (fusheng 附生, fuxue shengyuan 附學生員).

 The term sheng-jian 生監 is an aggregation of the words shengyuan "government students" and jiansheng "university students".
-Both refer to students enrolled at a government school, the former to such at local schools, the latter to those at the National University.
+Both refer to students enrolled at a government school, the former to local schools, the latter to the National University.